Kunu: Kunu Tsamiya

+Kunu, can be made from "Aya" (tiger nuts), "Gero" (sorghum), "Dawa" (millet) and "Gyada" (peanuts/groundnuts).
+It's normally made for sales or serve in many Nigerians' traditional ceremonies especially in the northern and north central part of Nigeria.

+Research/Experiments

 In a research study, Kunu was administered to laboratory rats to determine its effects on the rats' epididymis, testes size and sperm count.
 The results showed that while there was a small increase in testicle weight, it slightly lowered sperm count and caused no other major changes in sperm when viewed under a microscope or in the rats’ male hormones.
 The researchers concluded that Kunu is unlikely to act as a natural male fertility supplement.